-1. Notice and Receipt of Complaint: A complainant may inform his/her a direct supervisor, another supervisor, the coordinator, the Superintendent or, if available, a complaint hotline or an ombudsman.
+1. Notice and Receipt of Complaint: A complainant may inform a direct supervisor, another supervisor, the coordinator, the Superintendent or, if available, a complaint hotline or an ombudsman.
 The employee's direct supervisor may be bypassed in filing a complaint where the supervisor is the subject of the complaint.

-The complainant may file a written complaint in accordance with this procedure, or if he/she is an employee, or may first attempt to resolve the situation informally with his/her the employee's supervisor.
+The complainant may file a written complaint in accordance with this procedure or may first attempt to resolve the situation informally with the employee's supervisor.